-- More than 2.4 million residents are enrolled in Medicare in Ohio; less than 14% are under age 65.
+- Nearly 2.5 million residents are enrolled in Medicare in Ohio; less than 13% are under age 65.1

-- More than half of Ohio Medicare beneficiaries are enrolled in Medicare Advantage plans
+- Over 54% of Ohio Medicare beneficiaries are enrolled in Medicare Advantage plans.1

-- Ohio has a more robust Medicare Advantage market than many other states, with at least 35 plans available in every county, and 101 plans available in Summit County.
+- Ohio has a more robust Medicare Advantage market than many other states, with about 30 plans available in every county, and more than 85 in some counties.2

-- 59 insurers offer Medigap plans in Ohio, but the state does not require Medigap insurers to offer plans to people under age 65 who are enrolled in Medicare due to a disability.
+- Up to 48 insurers offer Medigap plans in Ohio,3 but the state does not require Medigap insurers to offer plans to people under age 65 who are enrolled in Medicare due to a disability.

-- There are 23 stand-alone Part D prescription plans available in Ohio in 2022, with premiums ranging from about $7 to $99 per month.
-About 2 million Ohio residents have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.
+- There are 24 stand-alone Part D prescription plans available in Ohio in 2023, with premiums starting at $5.10 per month.4 More than 2 million Ohio residents have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.1

 Medicare enrollment in Ohio

-For most Americans, Medicare coverage enrollment goes along with turning 65.
-But Medicare eligibility is also triggered for younger people if they have been receiving disability benefits for 24 months, or have kidney failure or ALS.
-Nationwide, about 12.5% of Medicare beneficiaries — more than 8 million people — are under age 65.
-In Ohio, about 13.6% of Medicare beneficiaries are under 65.
+For most individuals, Medicare coverage enrollment goes along with turning 65.
+But Medicare eligibility is also triggered for younger people if they have been receiving disability benefits for 24 months, or have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
+Nationwide, about 12% of Medicare beneficiaries — nearly 8 million people — are under age 65.6 In Ohio, more than 12% of Medicare beneficiaries are under 65.1

 Time to sign up for Medicare?